 6. Balances Vata Dosha

 In Ayurveda, Surya Bhedana Pranayama helps balance Vata Dosha (described as “destroys excess wind” in Hatha Yoga Pradipika).
 Conversely, it aggravates Pitta Dosha.
-Vata, Pitta, and Kapha Dosha are three imbalances in body humors as per Ayurveda.
+Vata, Pitta, and Kapha Dosha are three imbalances in body humors as per Ayurveda - a sister science of yoga.
 It is a vast subject.
 We encourage readers to consult an Ayurvedic practitioner for an expert assessment.

 7. Awakens Kundalini

-Our breathing occurs through the left and right nostrils with an ultradian rhythm.
-In simple words, we don't breathe simultaneously using both nostrils.
-We switch between the right and left nostril every 2 to 3 hours on average.
+Modern science has noted that we don't breathe simultaneously using both nostrils for the most part.
+We breathe through either the left or right nostril with an ultradian rhythm.
+In simple words, we switch between the right and left nostril every 2 to 3 hours on average.

-Scientific research has linked the cyclic nasal patterns with an activity-rest cycle of the autonomic nervous system that switches between the sympathetic and parasympathetic systems.
+Scientific research links these cyclic nasal patterns with an activity-rest cycle of the autonomic nervous system that switches between the sympathetic and parasympathetic systems.
 Generally, right nostril breathing occurs when we are active, and left-side breathing occurs at rest.

-Did you know in Hindu mythology Pingala is the name of the door-keeper of the Sun God?
+Did you know in Hindu mythology Pingala is the door-keeper of the Sun God?

-What is the best time to practice Surya Bhedana?
+What is the best time to practice Surya Bhedana pranayama?

-Surya Bhedana Pranayama is contraindicated in epilepsy, heart disease, anxiety, and high blood pressure (hypertension).
-One should avoid practicing it late at night as it may make it more difficult to fall asleep.
-That said, always consult your yoga instructor and physician before starting a new practice if you have any underlying health conditions.
+Surya Bhedana Pranayama is contraindicated in epilepsy, heart disease, anxiety, and high blood pressure.
+Avoid it at night as it may lead to difficulty in falling asleep.
+Consult a yoga instructor and physician before starting a new practice if you have any chronic health conditions.

-Surya Bhedana is safe when performed using the correct procedure and keeping all contraindications in mind.
-Retaining the breath is the only part of the pranayama that can lead to discomfort, especially if you force yourself beyond what is natural.
-If you experience dizziness or feel faint, stop your Surya Bhedi practice and breathe normally while lying down.
+Surya Bhedana is safe when performed correctly keeping the contraindications in mind.
+Retaining the breath is the only part of the pranayama that can cause discomfort, especially if you push beyond your natural limit.
+If you feel dizzy or faint, stop your Surya Bhedana practice and breathe normally while lying down in Corpse's Pose.